AdamSobieski/Argumentation/README.md

 ## Security

-[Secure Multipurpose Internet Mail Extensions (S/MIME)](https://en.wikipedia.org/wiki/S/MIME) enables security features for MIME messages including the [digital signing](https://en.wikipedia.org/wiki/Digital_signature) of messages.
+[Secure Multipurpose Internet Mail Extensions (S/MIME)](https://en.wikipedia.org/wiki/S/MIME) enables security features for MIME messages including [digitally signing](https://en.wikipedia.org/wiki/Digital_signature) messages.

 Also, in theory, new MIME `Content` headers could be designed for granting permissions and authorizations to and between parts of complex MIME messages.
 This could resemble [permissions policies](https://w3c.github.io/webappsec-permissions-policy/) for `<iframe>` nested content and by using HTTP headers.